ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Scenario 2: Allow a segment to communicate only with one other segment

-1. To allow one segment to communicate with only one other segment, use the `New-InformationBarrierPolicy` cmdlet with the **SegmentsAllowed** parameter.
+1. To allow one segment to communicate with only one other segment, use the **New-InformationBarrierPolicy** cmdlet with the **SegmentsAllowed** parameter.

+    Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname"`

     Example: `New-InformationBarrierPolicy -Name "ResearchTalksToHR" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`